cdzkhxhdgs/COMS-1/README.md

 # COMS-1
 Tools for COMS-1 xRIT satellite data.
-Requires Python 3.
+Branch for testing and converting to Go 1.11.

 | Component     | Description   | Dependencies  |
 | ------------- | ------------- | ------------- |